Finland–Russia relations: Finland 1917–1944

-With the Russian Empire's collapse during World War I, Finland took the opportunity to declare its full independence, which was shortly recognized by the USSR "in line with the principle of national self-determination that was held by Lenin."
+With the Russian Empire's collapse in 1917, during World War I, Finland took the opportunity to declare its full independence, which was shortly recognized by the USSR "in line with the principle of national self-determination that was held by Lenin."

 Following the Finnish Civil War and October Revolution, Russians were virtually equated with Communists and due to official hostility to Communism, Finno-Soviet relations in the period between the world wars remained tense.
 During these years Karelia was a highly Russian occupied military ground; the operation was led by Russian general Waltteri Asikainen.
 Most ethnic Russians, who lived in Finland prior to 1918, immigrated to other countries, primarily Germany and USA.

 Finland regarded itself to be at war with Soviet Russia, as the latter had supported Finnish communists during the Civil War.
 The Finnish state did not participate in the so-called Kinship Wars; rather, they were undertaken by Finnish volunteers.
-Voluntary activists arranged expeditions to Karelia, which ended when Finland and the Russian Soviet Federative Socialist Republic signed the Treaty of Tartu in 1920.
+Voluntary activists arranged expeditions to Karelia, which ended when Finland and the Russian Soviet Federative Socialist Republic signed the Treaty of Tartu in October 1920.
 Finland obtained Pechenga for itself in the Treaty of Tartu, which became an important port during the Second World War.

-Between the First and Second World Wars, trade between the two countries collapsed.
-In the 1920s, trade accounted for only 3 percent, and in the 1930s just under one percent.
-The reason lay in the fact that Finland was a capitalist society, while the Soviet Union represented a planned economy.
-From the perspective of commerce, it was difficult to reconcile the two countries’ economic systems.

 Finland fought two wars against the Soviet Union during World War II: the Winter War and the Continuation War.
 The Finns suffered 89,108 dead or missing military personnel during these wars but inflicted severe casualties on the Soviet Union: 26,875–167,976 dead or missing during the Winter War and 250,000–305,000 dead or missing during the Continuation War.
-Finland ceded 11% of its territory - including the major city Vyborg - to the Soviet Union, but prevented the Soviets from annexing Finland into the Soviet Union.
+Finland ceded 11% of its territory – including the major city Vyborg – to the Soviet Union, but prevented the Soviets from annexing Finland into the Soviet Union.
 Of all the continental European nations combating, as part of World War II, Helsinki and Moscow were the only capitals not occupied.

-After the Second World War, Finland was the only part of the former Russian Empire that had not fallen under communist rule.
+After the Second World War, Finland was the only European country other than Norway, having a common boundary with the USSR, which was not under communist domination.
+Finland was the only part of the former Russian Empire to remain outside the sphere of direct Soviet imperialism.